Universal behaviour of $\alpha$-viscosity in black hole accretion discs: Stress calculated from GRMHD simulations

+in both \citetalias{lancova_new_2025} and \citetalias{2013MNRAS.428.2255P}, where $\langle p\rangle_{t,\phi}$ is the averaged total pressure.
+Then, a radial profile of $\alpha$ is obtained by a density-weighted average of the two-dimensional $\alpha$ map (shown in the right panel of Figure \ref{fig:puffy}) in the vertical direction.

-However, \citetalias{2019ApJ...884L..37L} included the gas, magnetic, and radiation pressures for the $\alpha$ calculations, $p = \pgas + \pmag + \prad$.
-This is in contrast with \citetalias{2013MNRAS.428.2255P}, who used only the magnetic and gas pressures, $p = \pgas + \pmag$, since their simulations do not provide the radiation pressure component. \citetalias{2025MNRAS.542..377R} further used only the instantaneous fluid-frame Maxwell stress and gas and magnetic pressure.
+\citetalias{lancova_new_2025} included the gas, magnetic, and radiation pressures for the $\alpha$ calculations, $p = \pgas + \pmag + \prad$.
+This is in contrast with \citetalias{2013MNRAS.428.2255P}, who used only the magnetic and gas pressures, $p = \pgas + \pmag$, since their simulations do not provide the radiation pressure component. \citetalias{2025MNRAS.542..377R} further used only the instantaneous fluid frame Maxwell stress and gas and magnetic pressure.